cbfacademy/java-rest-api-assessment-senamcancode/src/main/java/com/cbfacademy/apiassessment/README.md

 A resource management game which requires the user to grow their FinTech company to reach IPO status.

 ## Introduction
+Welcome to FinTech Tycoon!
+This is a dynamic resource management game where players strive to achieve IPO status through strategic decision-making.Our REST API facilitates this gaming experience, offering specific endpoints to trigger in-game actions.
+Users can create, read, update, and delete game elements using the standard HTTP methods: POST, GET, PUT, and DELETE.
+Get ready to navigate the world of finance and build your financial empire!

 ## Game Rules
 The purpose of this REST API game is to acquire IPO status for your finTech company.
 The following parameters are required in order to reach IPO status: